Food delivery with a heart.

 One thing that came through very clearly was the social role of delivery drivers.
 They often act as pseudo-carers, providing a helping hand.
-It became clear that ‘food and friendship’ was a central theme for the new service.
+It became apparent that ‘food and friendship’ was a central theme for the new service.
 Reason’s customer research also identified ethical concerns, for which we created solutions designed directly into the service:

-Content, provenance and quality of food - itemising the source and credentials of ingredients, from farmer to chef.
+Content, provenance and quality of food: Itemising the source and credentials of ingredients, from farmer to chef.
 Your Kerry meals become part of your lifestyle choices.

 A food revolution.

-Within the eight week project, Reason assessed the competition and the market opportunity in delivering frozen meals, conducted market research to identify concerns and desires of potential customers, built working prototypes of the ordering system on desktop and smart devices, mocked up packaging, and tested with customers, family members and delivery drivers.
+Within the eight week project, Reason assessed the competition and the market opportunity in delivering frozen meals, conducted market research to identify concerns and desires of potential customers, built working prototypes of the ordering system on desktop and smart devices, mocked up packaging, and tested the experience with customers, family members and delivery drivers.